What is lifestyle PR – from glossy mags to micro influencers. Where do you start?

 But there aren’t just influencers.
 Oh, no. There are ‘micro’ influencers, ‘nano’ influencers – all with different sized audiences and different requirements.
 Some of them are great.
 Some are fabricated fraudsters.
 How do you tell the difference?
 It’s down to engagement.
 New post to follow soon on this – subscribe to our newsletter to keep up to date

-And you only have to have a quick nosy through the people she is following to find similiar influencers. mother_pukka otherwise known as Anna Whitehouse (189k followers) and cherryhealey – TV’s Cherry Healey – (137k followers) are just two of her fellow Instagrammers who are delivering aspirational content to their engaged followers.
+Other influencers rocking the ‘gram include mother_pukka otherwise known as Anna Whitehouse (258k followers) and cherryhealey – TV’s Cherry Healey – (149k followers) are just two of her fellow Instagrammers who are delivering aspirational content to their engaged followers.

 Lifestyle PR on Youtube